apjanco/spaCy_workshops/unit3/prodigy_session.md

 - Prodigy installation
+  - Download the updated wheel
+  - `pip install 'prodigy-x.x.x...-linux_x86_64.whl'
 - Quick and simple example, train a new category, train a new entity with an existing model.

-- End goal: Automatically identify TEI-related entities and add them to unstructured text.
+- End goal: Automatically identify TEI-related entities and add them to unstructured text or TEI.
+  - Read in a TEI document or plain text as input
+  - NER with new model
+  - Write recognized entities to TEI

 - Paths in the [Prodigy workflow](https://github.com/apjanco/spaCy_DH2019_workshop/raw/master/unit3/prodigy_workflow.jpeg)
   - Improve existing pre-trained model
   - Add new entity types to existing model